stringiest/bookmark_manager/README.md

 ## User stories

 ```
-As a user
-So that I can find my favourite websites
-I want to be shown a list of bookmarks.
-```
-![Domain model for user story 1](DM_for_US1.png)

-```
 As a time-pressed user
 So that I can quickly go to web sites I regularly visit
 I would like to see a list of bookmarks
 ```
+![Domain model for user story 1](DM_for_US1.png)

 ```
 As a time-pressed user
 So that I can save a website
 I would like to add the site's address and title to bookmark manager
+```

+```
+As a time-pressed user
+So that I can revisit my favourite websites
+I would like to be able to save a bookmark
 ```